Ophonus rufibarbis

 female Ophonus rufibarbis showing pronotum and centre of elytra, North Elmham (Norfolk, UK), 11th August 2023

-male Ophonus rufibarbis showing pronotum, centre of elytra and aedeagus from side (whole and close-up of tip), North Elmham (Norfolk, UK), 13th August 2023
+two female Ophonus rufibarbis both showing side of pronotum and pronotum from above, North Elmham (Norfolk, UK), 12th August 2024